 Cigarettes After Sex

-Cigarettes After Sex frontman Greg Gonzalez had a clear vision for his band’s debut album, a gorgeously cinematic work released via Partisan Records on June 9, 2017.
-After the phenomenal online break-out success of ‘Nothing’s Gonna Hurt You Baby’ and the subsequent re-discovery of an earlier Cigarettes EP (‘I.’) from 2012, the Brooklyn transplant (originally from El Paso) wanted to project his worldview on to a bigger screen, a broader canvas.
+Cigarettes After Sex front man Greg Gonzalez had a clear vision for his band’s debut album, a gorgeously cinematic work released via Partisan Records on June 9th, 2017.
+After the phenomenal online break-out success of 2015’s reverberant beauty ‘Nothing’s Gonna Hurt You Baby’ from the early Cigarettes EP (‘I.’) from 2012, the Brooklyn transplant (originally from El Paso) wanted to project his worldview on to a bigger screen, a broader canvas.
 As Greg explains, “This is like the novel or feature-length version of Cigarettes.
 I wanted it to feel like a complete work, where some of the imagery repeats – like it’s all in the same world.
-It’s very much a fulfillment of the feelings in the short works.”
+It’s very much a fulfilment of the feelings in the short works.”